SimeonIloski/HomeworkJava8StreamApiandLambda/README.md

-Solution for the homework exercises are given in main method in Employee.java class
+Solution for the homework exercises are given in main method in EmployeeExample.java class